Last Updated on: 10th August 2024, 11:56 pm

 There are also an assortment of statues along the street that depict local people.

-You can get here by taxi/car.
+You can get there by taxi/car.
 The roads around it are accessible by car.
 Otherwise, there is an underground carpark.

-There is a steamed stuffed buns restaurant there called Zhang Bao Zi Pu that is supposedly quite famous but I tried it and it wasn’t great at all to me.
+There is a steamed stuffed buns restaurant there called Zhang Bao Zi Pu that is supposedly quite famous but I personally do not like steamed buns.
 It was set up in 1902 when someone called Zhang came to that area from another part of China and set up a baozi (steamed stuffed buns) shop.
 You need a ticket to line up to get your order taken.
 This is common for large and/or popular restaurants in China.

-Stalin park is the public esplanade around the Song Bei River, there are outdoor exercise equipments that local people use, and people that go there to stroll.
+Zhaolin Park or Stalin park, is the public esplanade around the Song Bei River, there are outdoor exercise equipments that local people use, and people that go there to stroll.
 Other than that, there is not much to see.

 Zhaolin Park also has some open air ice sculptures but I didn’t go because it was closed due to the unexpected short and warm winter, so I went to the indoors one.
 Otherwise, this is a place you can go to if you want a cheaper outdoor alternative to the Ice and Snow World, at approximately half the cost of the Ice and Snow World, but there is no need to go to both.
 However, some might think it is better to pay for the Ice and Snow World because it is much bigger and a different experience.